-The Art of Playwriting: Being a Practical Treatise on the Elements of Dramatic Construction.
-Intended for the Playwright, the Student, and the Dramatic Critic by Alfred Hennequin

-Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.
+THE ART OF PLAYWRITING: BEING A PRACTICAL TREATISE ON THE ELEMENTS OF DRAMATIC CONSTRUCTION Published @ 2017 Trieste Publishing Pty Ltd ISBN 9780649063307 The Art of Playwriting: Being a Practical Treatise on the Elements of Dramatic Construction by Alfred Hennequin Except for use in any review, the reproduction or utilisation of this work in whole or in part in any form by any electronic, mechanical or other means, now known or hereafter invented, including xerography, photocopying and recording, or in any information storage or retrieval system, is forbidden without the permission of the publisher, Trieste Publishing Pty Ltd, PO Box 1576 Collingwood, Victoria 3066 Australia.
 All rights reserved.

-Edited by Trieste Publishing Pty Ltd. Cover @ 2017

-This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser.
+Edited by Trieste Publishing Pty Ltd. Cover @ 2017 This book is sold subject to the condition that it shall not, by way of trade or otherwise, be lent, re-sold, hired out, or otherwise circulated without the publisher's prior consent in any form or binding or cover other than that in which it is published and without a similar condition including this condition being imposed on the subsequent purchaser. www.triestepublishing.com ALFRED HENNEQUIN THE ART OF PLAYWRITING: BEING A PRACTICAL TREATISE ON THE ELEMENTS OF DRAMATIC CONSTRUCTION

-www.triestepublishing.com

-ALFRED HENNEQUIN
+ART OF PLAYWRITING

-THE ART OF PLAYWRITING: BEING A PRACTICAL TREATISE ON THE ELEMENTS OF DRAMATIC CONSTRUCTION.
-INTENDED FOR THE PLAYWRIGHT, THE STUDENT, AND THE DRAMATIC CRITIC
+BEING A PRACTICAL TREATISE ON THE ELEMENTS OF DRAMATIC CONSTRUCTION

+INTENDED FOR THE PLAYWRIGHT, THE STUDENT,

+AND THE DRAMATIC CRITIC

+BY

+ALFRED HENNEQUIN, Ph.D.